 - Where can I buy an ISBN? – Authors can purchase their ISBNs directly from Thorpe-Bowker Australia in Australia.

-- Do I need to buy a barcode with my ISBN? – Yes and no. If you’re self-publishing on Amazon KDP and uploading a cover, they will use your ISBN and create a barcode.
+- Do I need to buy a barcode with my ISBN? – Yes and no. If you’re self-publishing on Amazon KDP and uploading a cover, KDP will use your ISBN to generate a barcode.
 If you’re self-publishing on IngramSpark, their generated cover templates include the barcode.
 If you want to take your formatted print interior and cover files to a private printer, you will need a barcode.
 However, online barcode generators can generate a barcode for you for free.

 -